 A lot of the times, the actors just mumble or whisper their lines for dramatic effect (I’m looking at you, Marlon Brando).

 Hey, I don’t blame them.
 You do what you got to do.
 Art is art, and you can’t express it in a monotonous or robotic way sometimes.
 It ceases to be art if you go down that road.

 Without captions, I sometimes miss crucial plot points.
 If you’ve ever seen Book of Eli, you’ll know of the “blind main character” twist at the end.

 Well, when I saw it in the theater all those years ago, that plot twist completely flew over my head. 😶

-I only learned about it because I read an online synopsis after getting back home.
-The whole climax of the story was that the bad ass main character, who beat up marauders, was basically a post-apocalyptic Daredevil.
+I only learned about it because I read an online synopsis after getting back home from the theater.
+The whole climax of the story was that the badass main character, who beat up marauders, was basically a post-apocalyptic Daredevil.

 And I missed it due to the lack of captions at the theater.

 Captions Becoming a Norm?